dbadb/2016-Stronghold/src/python/robot/README.md

 			- Easy to learn (interactive, raspberry pi, …)
 			- Can be used on desktop, robot and vision coprocessor
 		Libraries:
-			- Supported by RobotPy - code is well documented & maintained
+			- WPILib Supported by RobotPy
 			- Better documentation
-			- WPI Lib Source is much easier to read
+			- Source is much easier to read
 			- Integrated Testing
 			- Easy Simulation on Desktop
-		Environment
+		Environment:
 			- Easier To Install, Portable
 			- Support in a variety of environments: Eclipse, Atom, etc..
 			- No build system needed
 	Con:
-		Higher likelihood of runtime bugs
+		Higher posibility of runtime bugs?
 		Fewer FRC Teams
 			- Means less example code & shareware
 		Still has bridge to roborio runtime